What we offer at Talk Cancer

 - improve your confidence and ‘know how’ to make the most of your conversations about cancer and health

-- encourage people to make healthy lifestyle changes, use local services and see their doctor with any concerns
+- encourage people to make healthy changes, use local services and see their doctor with any concerns

 Talk Cancer workshops are hands-on, lively and practical training sessions, led by expert trainers with years of experience talking to the public.
 Trainees often tell us they’re surprised by how positive the workshops are, and how inspired they feel when they realise the difference they can make.
 Our workshop content is always backed up by the latest evidence around cancer prevention, early diagnosis and screening.